 Known for the hole in it’s roof so God could watch his favorite team play, the Dallas Cowboys called Texas Stadium their home for 37 seasons.
-The Dallas Cowboys were established in 1960 as expansion franchise and have been the most successful team in the NFL since, winning five Super Bowl’s and eight conference championships.
+The Dallas Cowboys were established in 1960 as expansion franchise and have been one of the most successful franchises in the NFL since, winning five Super Bowl’s and eight conference championships.
 From 1960 until 1970 the Cowboys played at the 72,000 seat Cotton Bowl.
-Built in 1932, the stadium was known for hosting the annual Cotton Bowl football gamey.
+Built in 1932, the stadium was known for hosting the annual Cotton Bowl football game.
 By the mid 1960s, then owner of the Cowboys, Clint Murchison, wanted a new stadium built for his team.
 Residents of Irving, TX approved a measure 2-1 to construct a new stadium for the Cowboys.
 Construction began on January 26, 1969.
 The stadium was named after its location, Texas Stadium.
 The Dallas Cowboys played their first game at Texas Stadium on October 24, 1971.